-Under a bulk delivery transaction, the borrower is permitted to substitute mortgaged properties as described under "THE MORTGAGE LOANS-Delivering Mortgage Loans-Description of Bulk Deliveries."
 Under the trust documents, a mortgage loan may be withdrawn from the pool and another mortgage loan substituted in its place under the conditions specified below.
 However, no substitution of mortgage loans is permitted in this pool unless:

-- the master servicer or the trustee is advised by counsel that removal of the mortgage loan from the trust is necessary or advisable to maintain the status of the trust as a fixed investment trust for federal income tax purposes or to maintain the status of any REMIC as a REMIC for federal tax purposes; - there exists a material breach of a representation or warranty made in connection with the sale of the mortgage loan to us or a material defect in the related mortgage loan documents; - the mortgage loan is delinquent at least 30 days with respect to any of the first four consecutive payments following the day on which the loan was sold to us, regardless of whether the delinquency is continuing at the end of the period (provided, however, that our option to purchase the mortgage loan will be available only for 90 days following the fourth payment due date); or - the mortgage loan has been in a state of continuous delinquency, in whole or in part, without having been fully cured with respect to any payments required by the related mortgage loan documents during the period extending from the first missed payment date through the fourth consecutive payment date without regard to: - whether any particular payment was made in whole or in part during the period extending from the earliest through the latest payment date; - any grace or cure period under the related mortgage documents with respect to that last payment date; and - any period during which any loss mitigation alternative is in effect unless the loss mitigation is deemed to have cured the default.
+- the master servicer or the trustee is advised by counsel that removal of the mortgage loan from the trust is necessary or advisable to maintain the status of the trust as a fixed investment trust for federal income tax purposes or to maintain the status of any REMIC as a REMIC for federal tax purposes; - there exists a material breach of a representation or warranty made in connection with the sale of the mortgage loan to us or a material defect in the related mortgage loan documents; - the mortgage loan is delinquent at least 30 days with respect to any of the first four consecutive payments following the day on which the loan was sold to us, regardless of whether the delinquency is continuing at the end of the period (provided, however, that our option to substitute the mortgage loan will be available only for 90 days following the fourth payment due date); or - the mortgage loan has been in a state of continuous delinquency, in whole or in part, without having been fully cured with respect to any payments required by the related mortgage loan documents during the period extending from the first missed payment date through the fourth consecutive payment date without regard to: - whether any particular payment was made in whole or in part during the period extending from the earliest through the latest payment date; - any grace or cure period under the related mortgage documents with respect to that last payment date: and - any period during which any loss mitigation alternative is in effect unless the loss mitigation is deemed to have cured the default.